ofdouglas/GridwareProject/README.md

-# Gridware Protobuf Encoder / Decoder Project
+# Protobuf Encoder / Decoder Project

 Instructions (Linux)
 1. Build the project by running the `make` command (no arguments).